 If you have a major credit card, odds are the card issuer already gives you free access to your credit score in their app, on your monthly statement, and/or through a credit education tool.
 Experian also offers FICO scores to those who sign up for a free Experian account.

-The following card issuers offer free credit scores to eligible customers, as of publication date:
+The following card issuers currently offer free credit scores to eligible customers:

 - American Express (VantageScore)